Master’s research film looks at sharks as indicator of ocean health

 Interestingly, Guido began her post-secondary studies in fashion design – not science or environmental studies – with the hopes of focusing on sustainable apparel and tackling textile waste.
 To her surprise, she was met with roadblocks.
 “No one really wanted to talk about it,” she explains.
 “And in the fashion industry, it’s like this big, hidden secret.
 Everyone knows it’s bad, but no one cares, so I wanted to see if I could address sustainability in a different way.”

-She worked in fashion for a couple of years before deciding to pivot – first, becoming a scuba diver, then taking a two-year diploma in environmental sustainability at York and finally enrolling in York’s master’s program in environmental studies.
+She worked in fashion for a couple of years before deciding to pivot – first, becoming a scuba diver, then taking a two-year diploma in environmental sustainability at Lakehead University and finally enrolling in York’s master’s program in environmental studies.
 The graduate program provided Guido with many experiential learning opportunities that served as the basis of her research for Turning Tides, including a stint at a non-governmental organization called Shark Stewards, where her interest in marine biology, ocean conservation – and sharks, specifically – flourished.

 It took Guido about six months to put the film together, with the help of a video editor and a supervisor, York Adjunct Professor Mark Terry.
 She credits Terry, a passionate filmmaker himself, for helping craft her documentary into a more professional style that could capture the attention of a global organization like the UN.
+Her other supervisor, Associate Professor Leesa Fawcett, provided critical support in the research phase of the project.

 As for what’s next for Guido and her film, her short-term plan is to submit it to film festivals and pitch it to schools as an educational resource.

-“If there’s an opportunity to make more films, if there’s an opportunity to conduct more research, I would be extremely interested in that,” she says, “but expanding the reach of the film and the knowledge it provides is our next priority.”
+“If there’s an opportunity to make more films, if there’s an opportunity to conduct more research, I would be extremely interested in that,” she says, “but expanding the reach of the film and the knowledge it provides is our top priority.”

 Collaborative project on global climate modelling wins prestigious supercomputing award